My Jewish monster hunting gear boxes were ready to go. But what was in them?

 MONSTER HUNTER PRO TIPS

+1. Having a connection to a holy sage who can scribe amulets is a practical necessity.
+If possible, a Jewish monster hunter should have amulets against demons, curses, and the evil eye.
 2. Keep an amulet kit handy, in order to repair or improvise a new amulet if needed.
 Improvised amulets will work better if you’re taking your mitzvot (commandments) seriously and have some scribe training.

 My personal amulet making kit, including kosher parchment, quills, Torah ink, and scraping tool.
 I am completely unqualified to use this kit, but maybe someday!